balajimurugesan2016/SpringLearning/Java 8.md

 ## Functional Interfaces
 _Functional interfaces_ provide target types for lambda expressions and method references.

-They are function with just an abstract method or an abstract meth
+They are function with just an abstract method or an abstract method with static method implementation.
+The main advantage of using them is the ease of use in lambda operators or method references.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxNTM4MTg0MCwtMzA4MDY4MDExXX0=
+eyJoaXN0b3J5IjpbMTA2MTU4MTE4NCwtMzA4MDY4MDExXX0=
 -->